 John Doyle was born into an impoverished Roman Catholic family in Dublin in 1797.
 Doyle arrived in London in 1821 where he hoped to establish himself as a portrait painter.
 Although he occasionally exhibited at the Royal Academy he failed to sell enough pictures and by 1827 had turned to lithography.

 Over the next few years he revolutionized the art of caricature and his work differed greatly from previous cartoonists such as Thomas Rowlandson and James Gillray who attempted to make their subjects look ugly and ridiculous.
 John Doyle concentrated on politicians, and although he favoured the Whigs, mainly because of their views on Catholic Emancipation, he was never too harsh on the Tories.

-You never hear any laughing at H.B., his pictures are a great deal too genteel for that - polite points of wit, which strike one as exceedingly clever and pretty, and cause one to smile in a quiet, gentlemanlike kind of way.
+You never hear any laughing at H.B.
+(John Doyle), his pictures are a great deal too genteel for that - polite points of wit, which strike one as exceedingly clever and pretty, and cause one to smile in a quiet, gentlemanlike kind of way.

 I sat down and turned over two large portfolios of political caricatures.
 Earl Grey's face was in every print.
 I was very much diverted.
 I had seen some of them before; but many were new to me and their merit is extraordinary.
 They were the caricatures of that remarkable artist who calls himself H.B.
 (John Doyle).